-Schedules run a custom prompt on a cron schedule.
-The prompt executes via your MCP client automatically, so recurring workflows like morning briefings or weekly reviews happen without manual intervention.
+agent_execution_log — your MCP client does not need to be running.
+Recurring workflows like morning briefings or weekly reviews happen without manual intervention.

 Prerequisites